Why This Matters

 New York Times Co. v.
 Sullivan (1964)

-• Created the "actual malice" standard—public officials suing for defamation must prove the statement was made with knowledge of its falsity or reckless disregard for the truth
+- Created the "actual malice" standard: public officials suing for defamation must prove the statement was made with knowledge of its falsity or with reckless disregard for whether it was true or false

-• Chilling effect concern: without this protection, fear of lawsuits would silence legitimate criticism of government
+- Chilling effect concern: without this protection, fear of costly defamation lawsuits would silence legitimate criticism of government officials

 Miller v.
 California (1973)

-• Community standards apply: what's obscene varies by locality, not a single national standard
+- Community standards apply: what counts as obscene can vary by locality rather than being judged by a single national standard

-• Obscenity remains unprotected, but the test is difficult to meet, so most sexual content receives First Amendment protection
+- Obscenity remains unprotected, but the test is deliberately hard to satisfy, so most sexual content ends up receiving First Amendment protection in practice

 Compare: NYT v.
 Sullivan v.
-Miller—both address unprotected categories (defamation and obscenity), but Sullivan expanded protection by making defamation harder to prove for public figures, while Miller defined the narrow category of obscenity that remains unprotected.
+Miller: both address categories of unprotected speech (defamation and obscenity), but Sullivan expanded protection by making defamation harder to prove for public figures, while Miller defined the narrow category of obscenity that remains unprotected.
 Know which cases expand vs. limit speech protection.

 Money as Speech: Campaign Finance